DKFZ-ODCF/ACEseqWorkflow/documentation/source/QuickStartGuide.rst

 QuickStart
 =============

-To start ACEseq download package from `here <https://LinkToGitHub.html/>`_ an install the reference files and conda package as described under requirements.
+To start ACEseq download package from `here <https://LinkToGitHub.html/>`_ and install the reference files and conda package as described under :ref:`installation`.

 ::